MicrosoftDocs/WindowsCommunityToolkitDocs/docs/extensions/ArrayExtensions.md

 ### How it works

+> [!NOTE]
+This extension is in preview and can be found in a prerelease package.
+The extension could change between now and the final release

 Provides a few helpers for dealing with multi-dimensional and jagged arrays.
 Also, provides string helpers for debug output.

 ## Syntax